Home/Nutritional Comparison

 Flaxseed

-Flaxseed, or linseed, is a nutrient-dense seed known for its high omega-3 fatty acid content and fiber.
-It is often used in various dietary applications for its health benefits.
+Flaxseed is a nutrient-dense seed known for its high omega-3 fatty acid content and fiber, contributing to heart health and digestive wellness.

 High fiber content aids in digestion and helps maintain a healthy weight by promoting satiety.